Everything you need to know about shared ownership

 Congratulations!
 This is the big day where you will receive the keys to your new home.

-Once a completion date has been agreed with your solicitor, your Sales Consultant will arrange a New Home Demonstration with you, which can take place up to a week before your agreed completion date.
+Once a completion date has been agreed with your solicitor, we will arrange a New Home Demonstration with you, which can take place up to a week before your agreed completion date.

 The purpose of the New Home Demonstration is to help you understand more about your home and what to expect on your completion day.
-You can expect helpful advice on living in and maintaining your home, appliance and system operations and other important information including your rectification period, warranties, and reporting new home repairs.
+You can expect helpful advice on living in and maintaining your home, appliance and system operations and other important information about your warranties and reporting new home repairs.

 On completion day, once our solicitor confirms the funds have been received, we will contact you to share the good news and provide the key safe code to your new home!